Escaping the crowds at Zion National Park - Local News 8

 Escaping the crowds at Zion National Park

-Total cases of Covid-19 reached around the 33.7 million mark in the United States by early July 2021.
-But with the ongoing vaccination campaign and declining rates of infection, domestic US travel picked up considerably.
-Very few states had travel restrictions heading into July — and the few rules that are remaining are generally less strict.
+Total cases of Covid-19 reached around the 33.9 million mark in the United States by mid-July 2021.
+Domestic US travel picked up considerably in the summer of 2021.
+Very few states had travel restrictions at the peak of summer — and the few rules that are remaining are generally less strict.

+Despite all the eliminated restrictions, troubling signs have emerged.
+The combination of unvaccinated people and the more contagious Delta strain of coronavirus has led to new Covid-19 surges in 45 states.

 If you do decide to travel to another state or territory, you should still check out the latest local guidance before you go.
 Even though almost all states have dropped their travel restrictions, their official websites have important Covid-19 safety information.
 This list is alphabetical and includes links to state websites: